Weazool/clauled/README.md

        Resets in 1h 21m
 ```

 Title on the left, percentage on the right, bar fills as usage climbs, and the reset countdown sits centered underneath.
-The footer shows seconds since the last update and the device IP.
+The footer shows the next poll countdown and the device IP.

-Every bar is a toggle in the config page so you only see what is relevant to your plan:
+The two main pages are always on:

 - Current session (the 5 hour rolling window)
 - Weekly, all models (7 day window)

+There is one optional toggle in the config page:

-- Weekly, Sonnet only (separate bucket on Max plans)
+- Weekly, Sonnet only (separate bucket available on Max plans)
-- Weekly, Opus only
-- Requests per minute and input tokens per minute (API rate limits, off by default)
-- Device uptime and next poll countdown

-Works on Pro and Max.
-The plan tier changes your limits, not which headers come back.
+If your plan does not return a usage percentage for a window, the bar shows the reset time instead so you still get useful information.

+Device uptime is also available as an optional toggle.

 ## Troubleshooting